Someone like You (Adele song): Critical reception

 The Village Voice's Pazz & Jop annual critics' poll of the best songs of 2011 ranked "Someone like You" at number nine; Adele's previous single "Rolling in the Deep" topped the same critics' poll.
 In 2019, Stereogum, Rolling Stone, and Pitchfork ranked the song as the 39th, 64th, and 71st best song of the 2010s, respectively.
 Parade and American Songwriter both ranked the song number six on their lists of Adele's greatest songs.

-Chart performance
+Commercial performance

 "Someone like You" achieved international commercial success, topping the record charts in Australia, Ireland, New Zealand, the United Kingdom and the United States, as well as reaching the top ten in many other countries.
 The song debuted at number 36 on the UK Singles Chart in late-January 2011 due to strong digital downloads from 21.
 Following a live performance of the song at the 2011 BRIT Awards, it climbed 46 places from the previous week to number one, beating Lady Gaga's single "Born This Way" (2011), although it was at number 18 on the mid-week chart update.
 While "Someone like You" was at number one on the chart, Adele's previous single, "Rolling in the Deep" was placed at number four.
 With that achievement, Adele has become the first living artist since The Beatles in 1964 who simultaneously had two top five hits in both the charts (21 and 19 were also in the top five on the UK Albums Chart).
 It stayed atop the chart for four consecutive weeks before slipping to number two on 26 March.
 Following a performance on Comic Relief, the song returned to number one for a fifth week.
 It has been certified 6× Platinum by the BPI, denoting sales and streams of 3,600,000 units.
 On 5 July 2011, it was announced that the song had sold 1 million copies in the UK, becoming the first single of the decade to reach the threshold and the sixteenth song released in the 21st century to do so.
 It became the biggest selling single of 2011 in the United Kingdom, selling over 1,240,000 copies.
 By June 2015, UK sales stood at 1,570,000 copies, making "Someone like You" the second best-selling single of the 2010s and the third-best-seller of the 21st century.
 As of November 2015, the song has sold 1,584,000 copies in the UK.